Read on to find out more about the benefits of membership or join the SLSA now.

 - special membership category for retired members.

-Members receive three 16-page newsletters per year – hardcopy to Royal Mail Europe area/pdf to rest of world – and are also invitied to submit news and articles for publication.
+Members receive three newsletters per year – hardcopy to UK and Europe/pdf to rest of world – and are also invitied to submit news and articles for publication.

 Members receive a substantial discount on the conference fee that is at least equivalent to the membership fee.
 Our annual conference is hosted by a different UK university each year and usually takes place in the week before Easter.
 Members also usually receive discounts on our one-day conferences.

 As part of its aim to support socio-legal research, the SLSA has a generous annual fund for grants to members.